 The new exhibition at Wexner Center through the Arts - Climate Changing: On Artists, Institutions, and the Social Environment - explores how contemporary artists engage with social issues and shape institutions.
 Both indoor and outdoor components will be part of this exhibit, and the facility now offers free admission on Sundays.
 Programming also continues online with a variety of offerings highlighting the center’s exhibitions, film/video, performing arts and activities.
 Keep up-to-date on the latest in contemporary art, from the Columbus region and abroad, here.

 The Billy Ireland Cartoon Library and Museum, which houses the world's largest collection of materials related to cartoons and comics, has reopened to the public with an all new and timely exhibition - "Into the Swamp: The Social and Political Satire of Walt Kelly's Pogo."
-Virtual programming, including guided tours and artist talks, will continue to be offered in the forseable future.
+Virtual programming, including guided tours and artist talks, will continue to be offered in the forseeable future.
 Make your reservation to visit in person here and save the date for Cartoon Crossroads Columbus, Sept.
 30-Oct.
 3.